-Collie is a mid-sized suburb in Western Australia within the Collie local government area (postcode 6225).
-With a population of 7,599, the suburb has an established demographic with a median age of 43.
+Collie is a medium-sized suburb in Western Australia within the Collie local government area (postcode 6225).
+With a population of 7,599, the suburb has a settled mid-life population with a median age of 43.
 Households earn a median income of $61K per year, with an average household size of 2.3 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.3% year-on-year at the LGA level.
+WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are technicians & trades, machinery operators & drivers, labourers.
+Employment in the area leans toward mining and healthcare.
 The top ancestries reported are English, Australian, Scottish.

 Collie is served by 5 schools, including 4 primary, 1 secondary.
 The average ICSEA score is 927, which is below the national average of 1,000.
 Public transport access includes 1 bus stop.
 Healthcare facilities include 1 public hospital.